All Articles

 What to Verify Before You Buy

-Certifications on a website aren't enough.
-Here's what to actually check:
+Certifications on a website are not enough.
+Here is what to actually check when evaluating a nicotine supplier:

 • Request current certificates.
-Check expiry dates and confirm the certification body is accredited.
-An expired certificate is worse than no certificate because it means the manufacturer stopped caring.
+Check expiry dates and confirm the certification body is accredited by a recognized national accreditation body (UKAS, ANAB, DAkkS, etc.).
+An expired certificate is worse than no certificate because it means the manufacturer stopped maintaining compliance.

 • Ask about non-conformances.
 Every manufacturer has them.
 The question is how they were addressed and what preventive actions followed.
 A manufacturer who claims zero non-conformances is either lying or not auditing seriously.